heidonomm/AdDetection/README.md

 # Ad Detection from Podcast transcripts

-Ad Detection model that takes builds a context of previous **K** sentences, where each sentence is represented by the mean of each of its word embeddings.
+Ad Detection model that takes builds a context of previous **K** sentences, where each sentence is represented with the mean of each of its word embeddings.
+The context and the sentence being classified are concatenated to form a 50-dimensional sample.
 The problem is treated as a binary classification problem, IOB-encoding is changed to just (0/1)).

-Due to the small amounts of
+### Requirements to run

 Necessary packages: `numpy`, `sklearn`
+Glove 25-dimensinonal embeddings.
+Run in project root - `wget http://nlp.stanford.edu/data/glove.twitter.27B.zip && unzip glove.twitter.27B.zip && mv ./glove.twitter.27B/glove.twitter.27B.25d.txt .`

 ## Metrics

 Ad detection's purpose should be to keep the amount False Positives down, as a high number of the latter would mean filtering out actual podcast content.
-A case could be made for precision being the most important metric, as a low precision score means a high number of False Positives and that actual podcast content gets filtered out.
+Thus precision is a key metric to follow.
+A Linear Regression model achieves a precision score of ~ 63%.
+Recall on the otherhand is ~17%.

+In addition the the confidence with which the model labels the data should be taken into account.
+An additional metric to implement would be the models ability to correctly label full chunks of ads.

 ### Results

+- Average precision of ~ 63%
+- Average recall of 17%
+- Average confidence for TP ~ 70%
+- Average confidence for FN ~ 18%
+- Average confidence for FP ~ 73%

 ## Possible Improvements